 3. We award grants and invest our resources in organizations that are making life better for people of our regional community.

-Last year (2016), the Community Foundation invested more than $5 million and awarded grants to nonprofit organizations supporting education, animal welfare, arts, healthcare and human services, as well as provided regional community impact grants and scholarship grants.
+Last year (2015), the Community Foundation granted more than $3.2 million to nonprofit organizations supporting education, animal welfare, arts, healthcare and human services, as well as provided regional community impact grants and scholarship grants.

 Acknowledging a grant from the Community Foundation

 Use this language to acknowledge your grant from the Southwest Florida Community Foundation: